habedi/multi-vector-hnsw/docs/README.md

 ### About the HNSW Algorithm

 [Hierarchical Navigable Small World (or HNSW)](https://arxiv.org/abs/1603.09320) is an algorithm for approximate nearest neighbor search.
-It's designed to find items in a high-dimensional space that are close to a given query point, without having to compare the query to every single item in the dataset.
+It's designed to find items in a high-dimensional space that are close to a given query point without having to compare the query to every single item in the dataset.
 HNSW builds a special graph data structure to make this search process incredibly fast and efficient.

 Here's how it works at a high level:

 1. **The Graph Structure**: HNSW organizes data points (the vectors) into a multi-layered graph.
 Each data point exists as a node in this graph.
 2. **Layers**: The bottom layer (Layer 0) contains *all* the data points.
 Each subsequent layer above it contains a smaller, sparser subset of the points from the layer below.
 Think of these upper layers as "express lanes" or highways that allow for long-distance traversals across the graph.